eitansuez/scenarios-envoy/basics/routing/index.md

 To help distinguish between the two backends, requests to the `/one` prefix will be routed to the `/ip` endpoint of the first cluster (`httpbin-1`), while rquests to the `/two` prefix go to the `/user-agent` endpoint of the second cluster.

-Run Envoy in the background:
+Run envoy in the background:

 ```
 func-e run --config-path routing.yaml &